 Planned Giving and the Endowment

 When a loved one dies, many choose to make a memorial gift to St. Stephen’s Church in memory of that person.
-All memorial gifts to the church are placed in the Endowment Fund.
+All memorial gifts to the church are placed in an investment fund.
 Thus, all memorial gifts, large or small, produce income in perpetuity for St. Stephen’s.
 Just as we know that those who have died still support us in our earthly journey as “a great cloud of witnesses,” so the gifts given in their memory and through their legacy continue to support our church’s ministries, generation after generation.

 Planned gifts through bequests are normally placed in the Endowment Fund, unless otherwise specified by the donor.
 Income from the Endowment Fund supports the many ministries of St. Stephen’s Church, using a formula designed to provide a maximum stream of income for those ministries, while preserving or growing the corpus of the fund.
 Gifts can be made in life, by bequest or on a deferred basis.
 Careful planned giving can offer significant benefits to the donor, as well as to the church.